The History and Controversies of Scientology

 In 1952, Hubbard founded the The Hubbard Association of Scientology in Phoenix, Arizona.
 That same year he also published The History of Man.
 This publication laid the philosophical and cosmological foundation from which Scientology would develop.

 In his work, Hubbard uses the word “thetan” as interchangeable with the word “being,” and says that ancient thetans created the universe.
 According to Hubbard, the existence of the universe caused these thetans to devolve into a degraded state.
-Man is the modern debilitated thetan and is unaware of his actual identity as a cosmic entity.
-Only through the practice of Scientology and auditing can he return to his native state.
+Hubbard taught that humans are unaware of their true identity as cosmic entities, which he called “thetans.”
+He claimed that only through the practices of Scientology and auditing could individuals return to their native state.

 While Hubbard had portrayed Dianetics as a path to pain-free living, he promised Scientology as the gateway to immortality.
-The rewards for committing oneself to Hubbard’s science had grown immensely, and so too had the costs.
-Depending on the skill of the auditor, those hoping to become “clear” were charged up to $1000 an hour.
+The cost of services within Scientology increased over time, with some auditing sessions reportedly costing up to $1000 an hour, depending on the auditor’s skill level.
 Also, within this new association was a policy requiring each Scientology organization to pay ten percent of its weekly gross income directly to Hubbard.

-In 1953, Hubbard transformed Scientology into the Church of Scientology for legal protection and tax purposes.
+In 1953, Hubbard restructured the organization into the Church of Scientology.
 Tax exempt status was denied to the church in 1958 on the grounds that Hubbard was making a substantial personal profit from Scientology.
 By then, Scientology had evolved into an international movement with more than 100 organizations in the United States alone.
-Despite this temporary setback, Scientology was flourishing across the globe and making Hubbard exorbitantly rich and powerful.
+Despite this temporary setback, Scientology was flourishing across the globe, and Hubbard’s influence and wealth grew significantly.

 scientology cover clearwater